MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  4 │
     =#

-In DataKnots, queries are built algebraically, using query composition, identity and other combinators.
+In DataKnots, queries are built algebraically, starting with query primitives, such as constants (`Lift`) and identity (`It`), and then arranged with with combinators, such as composition (`>>`).
 This lets us define sophisticated query components and remix them in creative ways.

 ### Julia Functions

-Any Julia expression can be *lifted* to participate in a query.
 Consider the function `double(x)` that, when applied to a `Number`, produces a `Number`: